 Planning a tile installation yourself?
 We know this can be a fun/challenging/exciting/awesome experience - from choosing the materials, textures, and designs, to grouting a finished mosaic – there is no doubt that it’s a worthwhile endeavor that will add value and prestige to your space.HOWEVER, sometimes a project this important requires a bit of handholding.That's why we spoke to a product and design expert at Mission Stone & Tile.We asked them to outline the five most frequently asked questions they receive, plus how they answer each one.
 Here’s what they had to say:

-The Porcelain Enamel Institute (PEI) gives glazed floor tiles a rating between one and five, indicating the material's suitability for different environments.
+The Porcelain Enamel Institute (PEI) gives glazed floor tiles a rating between one and five.
+This number indicates the material's suitability for different environments (ex: walls, floors, high traffic vs light traffic).
 The higher the rating, the more durable the glaze.
 The PEI rating only applies to glazed porcelain tiles.

-When installing tiles, you should always pay attention to the material's ratings.
+When installing tiles, you should always pay attention to the material's PEI rating (like we discussed above).
 Floor tiles tend to have a higher resistance rating, making them suitable for most surfaces.
-The inverse, however, is not always true, meaning that, unless a wall tile is explicitly labeled as such, it shouldn't be used as flooring.
+The inverse, however, is not always true.
+Unless a wall tile has application details that say it can withstand foot traffic, it should not be used as flooring.